 Why Marijuana IS Addictive and Needs to Have Serious Rehabilitation Considerations

 The definition of what addiction is can be called into question regarding marijuana use.
 The common definition used by professionals derives from the Diagnostic and Statistical Manual of Mental Disorders.
-Addiction is defined as the compulsive use of a substance despite the ongoing negative consequences, which may lead to tolerance or withdrawal symptoms when use of the substance is stopped.
-While the effects of marijuana in an addiction framework may not be explicit in an outward physical sense, the drug does have significant impacts in regards to psychological addiction in which the craving for the drug can be more detrimental that the physical manifestations.
+Addiction is defined as the compulsive use of a substance despite the ongoing negative consequences, which may lead to tolerance or withdrawal symptoms when the use of the substance is stopped.
+While the effects of marijuana in an addiction framework may not be explicit in an outward physical sense, the drug does have significant impacts in regards to psychological addiction in which the craving for the drug can be more detrimental than the physical manifestations.

 THC is the main chemical component of marijuana and once it enters the bloodstream it quickly interacts with certain structures of the brain.
-Two brain area of interest are the hippocampus where memory formation occurs and the cerebellum where motor movement is controlled.
-Because marijuana affects the hippocampus there can be an impairment of new memory formation and there is the possibility that memories that do form can revolve around use of the drug.
+Two brain areas of interest are the hippocampus where memory formation occurs and the cerebellum where motor movement is controlled.
+Because marijuana affects the hippocampus there can be an impairment of new memory formation and there is the possibility that memories that do form can revolve around the use of the drug.

 Another consideration is supplementary compounds found in marijuana.
 Besides THC, there are up to 150 different metabolites that are found in marijuana.
 While THC it itself can pass through the body in a matter of hours, THC and some of the metabolites found in marijuana can stay in the fatty tissues and organs like the liver and testes for days.
-Because of the longer period these compounds stay in the system users can go several days without smoking marijuana and not feel withdrawal symptoms.
+Because of the longer period, these compounds stay in the system users can go several days without smoking marijuana and not feel withdrawal symptoms.
 However, if one abstains from further use withdrawal symptoms can be seen.

 With long-term use, users can exhibit classic addictive behavior symptoms like the loss of control of use and obtaining larger quantities of the drug and the expenditure of both time and money in order to acquire the drug.
 Marijuana is also the commonly used drug among polydrug (defined as the concurrent use of one or more drugs) users and is linked to mental health issues and those with undiagnosed pre-existing mood disorders.
 If an individual is treated for polydrug use, marijuana use often gets overlooked in the treatment protocols.